 Love the world

 I could go on writing for hours because I am absolutely in love with solo travel!
 Be brave, let go of those fears, and get started.
 You will quickly realise how good it is for your soul, and how enriching it is to share the road with people from all over the world.
+Need some help meeting new people?
+Check out the video below.

 About the author: